A Guide to Blanching and Freezing Fresh Produce

 Freeze produce in meal-sized portions so you only ever defrost exactly what you need.
 Pack into freezer bags labeled with the contents and date so you’ll be able to see what you’ve got at a glance.
 If you want vegetables to retain their shape, space them out onto trays lined with parchment or greaseproof paper then freeze for about an hour before you pack them up.

 Keen on cutting plastic use?
-Then reuse, for example, old bread bags and label with stickers.
+Then reuse, for example, old bread bags and label them with stickers.

 See how to freeze these popular crops: